gferradas/obli-sec/README.md

 Remove the old files beforehand (index.html, assets folder) DO NOT remove the image folder

+In the index.html file inside the docs folder put a . in the path of the links for the css js and icon files, if this is not done the webpage will only show a white screen

 Then you have to push the changes to github and wait for the page to update

 ```bash